fraunhofer-iem/dodo-database-service/doc/KPIs/FeatureCompletionEfficiency.md

 # Feature Completion Efficiency

 ## Description
 The Feature Completion Efficiency describes the development team's capability to add features to the project.
-In more detail, it assesses if a single feature was completed within the time frame the organization deems to adhere to for feature completion.
+In more detail, it assesses if a single feature was completed within the time frame the organization aims to adhere to for feature completion.
 We calculate this qualitative indicator for resolved issues labeled `enhancement` (or some other equivalent label).
 A value greater than 1 indicates that the feature was not completed within the desired time.
 A value less than 1 indicates that the feature was completed within the desired time.